Chief Warrant Officer Russell T. Crawford (c. 1904–1945)

 Major Eaton and staff were relieved on 7 March by Lt Col De Maurice Moses, formerly of the 207th AAA AW Battalion, and a new staff of officers.
 This marked the first and only 90 MM Gun Battalion in the Southwest Pacific completely staffed with colored officer personnel.

-According to a unit morning report, on March 6, 1945, Chief Warrant Officer Crawford joined Headquarters Battery, 742nd Antiaircraft Gun Battalion, with the duty of reconnaissance officer.
-Another morning report stated that on April 15, 1945, Crawford was released from the unit and attached unassigned “to Rotation Detachment Base F” for temporary duty in the continental United States.
+According to a unit morning report, on March 6, 1945, Chief Warrant Officer Crawford joined Headquarters Battery, 742nd Antiaircraft Gun Battalion.
+His duty code was listed as reconnaissance officer.
+Another morning report stated that on April 15, 1945, Crawford was released from the unit and attached unassigned “to Rotation Detachment Base F” (Finschhafen) for temporary duty in the continental United States.

 Tragedy on Biak

-On the night of May 5, 1945, Chief Warrant Officer Crawford was at Sorido Airfield on Biak, an island northwest of New Guinea.
+In the three weeks after leaving the 742nd Antiaircraft Gun Battalion, Chief Warrant Officer Crawford had made only modest progress toward the United States, but he finally had a seat for his transpacific journey.
+On the night of May 5, 1945, Crawford was at Sorido Airfield on Biak, an island northwest of New Guinea.
 The temperature was a pleasant 79°F, with a gentle breeze and unlimited visibility, though the moon was not up yet.
 Around 2100 hours, he boarded an Air Transport Command Pacific Division C-54E (serial number 44-9043) with 20 other men, mostly U.S. Army Air Forces and U.S. Navy personnel.
 Their destination was Mokerang Airfield, on Los Negros in the Admiralty Islands.
 Their eventual destination was Hamilton Field, California, where the aircraft and crew were based, suggesting that Crawford was being rotated back to the United States.
-The manifest recorded that Crawford and his cabin luggage weighed 143 lbs. and that he a stowed bag weighing 35 lbs.
+The manifest recorded that Crawford and his cabin luggage weighed 143 lbs. and that he stowed a bag weighing 35 lbs.

 The lead pilot, Captain William V. Mudra (1900–1945), had 3,452 hours of flying time under his belt including 271 hours in that type.